 We were really tempted to go to Stepping Stone for lunch a third time, but we forced ourselves to find an alternative and we found a great one.

-The location we went to was full, so they directed us to their secondary, bigger location a few blocks away.
+The location we went to was full, so they directed us to a larger second location a few blocks away.
 Our açai bowls were so good, and Celine’s avocado salad was equally good.

 Caminante – Cartagena Street Kitchen

 We put a lot of thought into our final dinner in Colombia.
-We’ve had so much excellent food on this trip, it was hard to decide.
+We’d had so much excellent food on this trip that it was hard to decide.
 Ultimately we decided we hadn’t had enough arepas on our trip, so we walked a few blocks to Caminante – Cartagena Street Kitchen.

 La Palatteria

-If you are looking for a cold, sweet treat to beat the hot Colombian sun, we recommend you try a paleta – a popular ice cream treat on a popsicle stick.
+If you are looking for a cold, sweet treat to beat the hot Colombian sun, we recommend you try a paleta, a frozen treat served on a popsicle stick.
 We tried La Palatteria in Old Town and were impressed by their quality and huge selection.

 Found this post helpful?
 Pin It For Later!